Azure/azure-functions-sql-extension/README.md

 1. Install the extension.

     ```bash
-    dotnet add package Microsoft.Azure.WebJobs.Extensions.Sql --version 1.0.0-preview2
+    dotnet add package Microsoft.Azure.WebJobs.Extensions.Sql --version 1.0.0-preview3
     ```

 1. Ensure you have Azure Storage Emulator running.
 For information on the Azure Storage Emulator, refer [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator#get-the-storage-emulator)

-1. Set the SqlConnectionString.
+1. Get your SqlConnectionString.
 Your connection string can be found in your SQL database resource by going to the left blade and clicking 'Connection strings'.
-Copy the Connection String to 'local.settings.json', so '"SqlConnectionString": [Connection String]' is in 'Values:'.
+Copy the Connection String.

+    (*Note: when pasting in the connection string, you will need to replace part of the connection string where it says '{your_password}' with your Azure SQL Server password*)

+1. In 'local.settings.json' in 'Values', verify you have the below.
+If not, add the below and replace "Your Connection String" with the your connection string from the previous step:

+    ```json
+    "AzureWebJobsStorage": "UseDevelopmentStorage=true",
+    "AzureWebJobsDashboard": "UseDevelopmentStorage=true",
+    "SqlConnectionString": "<Your Connection String>"
+    ```

+1. Verify your host.json looks like the below:

+    ```json
+    {
+        "version": "2.0",
+        "logging": {
+            "applicationInsights": {
+                "samplingExcludedTypes": "Request",
+                "samplingSettings": {
+                    "isEnabled": true
+                }
+            }
+        }
+    }
+    ```

 1. You have setup your local environment and are now ready to create your first SQL bindings!
-Continue to the [input](#Input-Binding-Tutorial), [output](#Output-Binding-Tutorial), and [trigger](#Trigger-Tutorial) binding tutorials, or refer to [Samples](#Samples) for information on how to use the bindings and explore on your own.
+Continue to the [input](#Input-Binding-Tutorial), [output](#Output-Binding-Tutorial), and [trigger](#Trigger-Tutorial) binding tutorials, or refer to [More Samples](#More-Samples) for information on how to use the bindings and explore on your own.

 ## Tutorials ##